zhuzemin/anime1_danmaku/README.md

 Example: !alias:{{bilibili}}¸èÎè¼¿î®¥·¥ã©`¥í¥Ã¥¯
 then next time you watching "¸èÎè¼¿î®ÏÄÂå¿Ë", the script will try search '¸èÎè¼¿î®¥·¥ã©`¥í¥Ã¥¯'(from bilibili);
 *targetSite: acfun/bilibili/bahamut/tucao/anime1
-14: when before "Load Player" not use "Search Danmaku": !alias:{{targetSite,currentTitle}}targetTitle
+14: use !alias when not use "Search Danmaku": !alias:{{targetSite,currentTitle}}targetTitle
 15: Show all stored alias: !alias
 16: Clear all alias: !alias:null
 *I planning store some alias in script, if you can help me, will be grateful!